-Traineeships are designed to help young people gain the skills and experience they need to get an apprenticeship or job
+Traineeships are designed to help young people aged 16 to 24 who don’t yet have the skills or experience needed to get an apprenticeship or job.

 YOU COULD BE SUITABLE IF YOU ARE:

-− Unemployed, or work fewer than 16 hours per week and have little work experience.
+- Unemployed, or work fewer than 16 hours per week and have little work experience but are motivated to work.

 AT ITS CORE ARE...